Xilinx/Embedded-Design-Tutorials/docs/Getting_Started/Versal-EDT/docs/7-system-design-example-ssit-device.rst

 3. In the search box, type CIPS to find the Control, Interfaces, and Processing System.

-4. Double-click the **Control, Interface & Processing System IP** to add it to the block design.
+4. Double-click the **Control, Interface and Processing System IP** to add it to the block design.
 The CIPS IP core appears in the diagram view, as shown in the following figure:

    .. image:: media/image7.png